rust-lang/reference/src/expressions/method-call-expr.md

 receiver must be [converted][disambiguate call] to an appropriate receiver type to make the method call.

-The lookup process does not take into account the mutability or lifetime of the receiver, or whether a method is `unsafe`.
-Once a method is looked up.
+This process does not take into account the mutability or lifetime of the receiver, or whether a method is `unsafe`.
+Once a method is looked up, if it can't be called for one (or more) of those reasons, the result is a compiler error.

 If a step is reached where there is more than one possible method, such as where generic methods or traits are considered the same, then it is a compiler